SansBasnet/Java/README.md

 # Java

-This repo contains all the learning material and curriculum for siting in Oracle Java Dev Certification.
+This repo contains learning materials covering the curriculum for Oracle Java Dev exam.

 - Written on Intelli J